PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## Columns As a Way to Modify Elements

-Sometimes Columns are used to contain a single elemnet, but to give that elemously it was difficult to do these kinds of layouts, if not impossible.
+Sometimes Columns are used to contain a single element, but to give that elemously it was difficult to do these kinds of layouts, if not impossible.

 justify the `Column` element's row by setting the `Column`'s `justification` parameter.